amirna2/open-teleop/docs/mini-webui/mini-web-ui-requirements.md

 - **NFR-6.1.1:** The UI must remain responsive and performant, even with multiple video streams active.
 ### 6.2.
 Simplicity
 - **NFR-6.2.1:** The UI shall avoid complex customization options.
 Component selection and layout adjustments are limited to the functionality provided by the toolbar.
+- **NFR-6.2.2:** Cards shall NOT be resizable to maintain simplicity and avoid complex grid layout systems.
+- **NFR-6.2.3:** Only simple drag-to-move functionality is provided for overlay cards positioned over the main video.
 ### 6.3.
 Reusability
 - **NFR-6.3.1:** The implementation shall reuse existing backend APIs and frontend components where possible to minimize development effort.